 Make sure to store these in an airtight container.
 While they will stay softer than cookies with eggs, they still should be stored properly.
 Use an airtight container like a Tupperware or zipbag!

-Ingredients I used to make this recipe for Sprinkle Dark Chocolate Chip Cookies
+Ingredients for Sprinkle Dark Chocolate Chip Cookies

 Why use organic ingredients in this recipe?
 You all know I’m a huge organic advocate, and I bet you may be thinking sometimes, Why would I even bother to use organic ingredients in something that is so sweet and indulgent?
 But, that is the exact reason why you should use organic ingredients!
 Sweet things need to have flavor in order to be good, otherwise they are just sweet and they don’t taste like much else.
 Organic ingredients are more pure than conventional ones, therefore they actually have more flavor than the non organic options.
 Say it with me, organic means more flavor!
 And not just more flavor but a more true and pure flavor.
 And organic ingredients are much healthier for you to eat in general as they do not contain GMOs or anything artificial.
 Plus, you are being environmentally friendly when you choose organic ingredients!